mlforsystems/mlforsystems.github.io/index.md

 			<div>
 				<h3 class="keynote-speaker">Tim Kraska</h3>
                 <h5 class="keynote-speaker">Retrospective</h5>
-                <h3>TBD</h3>
+                <h3>ML and Generative AI for Data Systems</h3>
-				<p>Tim Kraska is an associate professor of electrical engineering and computer science at MIT and director of applied science for Amazon Web Services.
-His work focuses on Learned Systems: ML for Systems, and Systems for ML.
+				<p>Tim Kraska is a director of applied science at Amazon Web Services (AWS), a professor of Electrical Engineering and Computer Science (EECS) in MIT's Computer Science and Artificial Intelligence Laboratory (CSAIL), co-director of MIT's Data System and AI LAB (DSAIL@CSAIL), and was a co-founder of Instancio and of Einblick Analytics (both acquired).
+Currently, his research focuses on using ML/GAI for data systems.
+Before joining MIT, Tim was an Assistant Professor at Brown and spent time at Google Brain.
+Tim is a 2017 Alfred P. Sloan Research Fellow in computer science and received several awards including the VLDB Early Career Research Contribution Award, the Intel Outstanding Researcher Award,  the VMware Systems Research Award, the university-wide Early Career Research Achievement Award at Brown University, an NSF CAREER Award, as well as several best paper and demo awards at VLDB, SIGMOD, and ICDE.
 				</p>
 			</div>
         </div>